 It may not eliminate all of it, but try these tips for saving money on your medical bills.

-If you’re a caregiver who has to cut hours or leave your job altogether, look into these nine ways to make money while caring for a family member.
+If you’re a caregiver who has to cut hours or leave your job altogether, look into ways to make money at home.

 Dana Sitar (@danasitar) is a staff writer at The Penny Hoarder.
 She’s written for Huffington Post, Entrepreneur.com, Writer’s Digest and more, attempting humor wherever it’s allowed (and sometimes where it’s not).